TiBOcode/astrotibo/src/content/notes/index.md

 - - -

-*Attention:  I write like a maniac, so this place is always evolving.
+*Attention:  I write like a maniac, so this place is always evolving. <br>
-Current note count: 24 and growing! - Last update: Fresh out of the oven (aka Today)* Number of people who returned here after getting lost: 239
+Current note count: 24 and growing! <br> Last update: Fresh out of the oven (aka Today)* <br>
+Number of people who returned here after getting lost: 239